 c.
 Retired and semi- retired travelers -This group will either be very worried by the crisis, and will wait and see what happens for several months OR they will be the first ones on the next plane because to them “life is too short, let’s go traveling again.”
 As long as you provide offers relevant to them (i.e. cultural and low impact adventures).
 This group over-index on the use of Facebook, and you can target them easier with ads, based on their demographics and key brands they use.

 e.
-Students- The younger generations are no doubt having a tough time coming to terms with their canceled plans, and they aren't spending money like they used to, as they are cooped up at home.
+Students– The younger generations are having a tough time coming to terms with their canceled plans, and they aren’t spending money like they used to, as they are cooped up at home.
 In some studies, this group will be the most anxious to say YES! to travel quickly after the crisis is over.
+Think about December when many students will be out of school – how can you create a plan to target them now?

 f.
 The Business Community – There is no doubt that many companies are challenged to bring their businesses online and work from home.
-Business planning meetings to unite their staff on key goals were cancelled, and these kind of events are often a reward for employees.
+Now, in September we continue to see many businesses have not returned to their offices, and they do not have any scheduled group business events.
 Cities around the world are missing the extensive income generated from these offsite business meetings.
-Look for opportunities to connect with businesses in your trading area to support them when travel is back, and reach out to past contacts to share with them a future opportunity to work with you again.
+However, are their opportunities to reach out to local businesses – to create a safe, physically distanced event, tour, meeting to bring the team together?
+Also, reach out to past contacts to remind them of the future opportunity to work with you again.

 g.
 Occasion: Communicate the needs and emotions of missed celebrations – Not only should you look at target groups, but also look at occasions to market.
 Many celebrations have been missed by travelers – like graduations, birthdays, anniversaries, weddings and reunions – marketing directly to consumers who have missed these occasions can be very useful to tap into their needs and their emotions.
 Facebook can be a very effective tool to advertise to people on these occasions because you can directly target past birthdays, engaged, and anniversaries within the targeting functions.

-*Thanks for the opinions and views from the Covid study from Toluna/Harris Interactive April 2020, Chris Torres- Digital Tourism Show, and Arival Webinar April 21 tourism insights
+*Thanks for the opinions and views from the Covid study from Toluna/Harris Interactive April 2020, – Digital Tourism Show, and Arival Webinar April 21 tourism insights

-How do I start defining my ideal target market?
+How do I start defining a new target market and ideal customer profile?

 Here are the key steps: